-This module will introduce the entrepreneurial business environment.
+This module will introduce innovation and the entrepreneurial business environment.
 Assessment draws upon practical issues within a social, economic and political consideration of innovation and business change.
-Learning is explicitly developed and evidenced using pre and post school development of knowledge, theory and skills.
+Learning is explicitly developed and evidenced using pre, mid and post school development of knowledge, theory, skills and practice.

-1) Students will understand the basics of an entrepreneurial business and the impact upon its development and operation following a case study visit(s)/interview - an oral or video presentation of their findings against their own definition of 'entrepreneurial' from the literature, will test their understanding of Week 1(30%).
+1) Students will understand the basic characteristics of an entrepreneurial business and the impact upon its development and operation following a case study visit(s)/interview - an oral or video presentation of their findings against their own definition of 'entrepreneurial' from the literature, will test their understanding of pre-school activity and Week 1(40%).

-3) Students will develop a wide range of key skills within the graduate skills framework through experiential learning that considers the entrepreneurial mindset - through reflection and review students will develop an evidence base for the future (40%).
+2) Students will develop a wide range of key skills within the graduate skills framework and entrecomp through experiential learning that contextualises the entrepreneurial mindset - through reflection and review students will draw outcomes and develop an evidence base for the future (60%).